|

 Seven Women, Seven Sins (1986)

-Character: Woman (segment Portrait d'une Paresseuse)
+Character: Film Director (segment Portrait d'une Paresseuse)

 Seven Women, Seven Sins (1986) represents a quintessential moment in film history.
 The women filmmakers invited to direct for the seven sins were amongst the world's most renown: Helke Sander (Gluttony), Bette Gordon (Greed), Maxi Cohen (Anger), Chantal Akerman (Sloth), Valie Export (Lust), Laurence Gavron (Envy), and Ulrike Ottinger (Pride).
 Each filmmaker had the liberty of choosing a sin to interpret as they wished.
 The final film reflected this diversity, including traditional narrative fiction, experimental video, a musical, a radical documentary, and was delivered in multiple formats from 16, super 16, video and 35mm.